inkyusa/weedNet-devel/README.md

 * The optimization parameters for the network training: `-solver ../SegNet-Tutorial/Models/segnet_scientifica_solver.prototxt` (see next step below).
 * The structure of the network: `-weights ../weights/VGG_ILSVRC_16_layers.caffemodel`.
 For weedNet, we use the VGG-16 model which you can download directly from [here](http://www.robots.ox.ac.uk/~vgg/software/very_deep/caffe/VGG_ILSVRC_16_layers.caffemodel).

 3. Prepare the optimization parameters for the network in the folder `weedNet-devel/SegNet-Tutorial/Models`.
-Again, make sure that the directories referenced in the script exist.
+Again, that the directories referenced in the script exist.
 Here's an example from the script `segnet_scientifica_solver.prototxt`, showing the values that you can change:

 <p align="center"><img src="https://cdn.pbrd.co/images/HfMYY3e.png" height="180"/> </p>